 MISMO's funding model must also be enhanced to ensure that the organization can continue to meet the future needs of the industry.
-The MISMO and MBA boards of directors recently approved a funding model to request MERSCORP Holdings (MERSCORP) to invoice MERS® System Members on behalf of MISMO a $0.75 MISMO administrative fee for every new loan registered on the MERS® System.
+The MISMO and MBA boards of directors recently approved a $0.75 fee for all new loans.
 The ICE Mortgage Services Board of Directors recognizes the importance of MISMO to the future of the mortgage industry's digital mortgage evolution, and approved MERSCORP's role in supporting MISMO's funding model.
 This fee will go toward enhancing the work MISMO provides to the entire real estate ecosystem.
 As is evident during the pandemic, the need to continue to evolve with the digital mortgage is paramount and will continue to be a primary focus for the organization.
 Access the MISMO Innovation Investment Fee (formerly known as Administrative Fee) announcement here.

 What is the purpose of MISMO Innovation Investment Fee (aka the Administrative Fee)?

-The MISMO administrative fee, along with recently increased MISMO membership and Champions program fees, will provide sustainable funding, to enable MISMO to enhance staff resources to accelerate work on industry initiatives and standards development.
-Today, the development of MISMO standards is almost wholly reliant upon volunteers.
+The MISMO innovation investment fee, along with recently increased MISMO membership and Champions program fees, will provide sustainable funding, to enable MISMO to enhance staff resources to accelerate work on industry initiatives and standards development.
+The development of MISMO standards is almost wholly reliant upon volunteers.
 The addition of professional resources will enable industry participants to focus on providing their expertise in relevant areas rather than performing administrative functions on behalf of MISMO.

 The MBA and MISMO Boards have a vision for a stronger MISMO, focused on industry-prioritized initiatives, delivered by technically sophisticated and experienced professionals guided by industry expertise.
 Last year, MBA invested $2 million in MISMO to accelerate progress on a handful of key initiatives...it worked.
 MISMO has shown that additional professional resources can significantly accelerate the delivery of benefits to the industry.
 To continue this rate of progress, we need to sustainably fund the organization going forward.

-How will industry benefit from collectively paying the MISMO Administrative Fee?
+How will industry benefit from collectively paying the MISMO Innovation Investment Fee?

-How will my organization benefit from paying the MISMO Administrative Fee?
+How will my organization benefit from paying the MISMO Innovation Investment Fee?

 This fee will benefit lenders of all sizes and business models by accelerating the development of industrywide standards thus increasing innovation; reducing friction; and improving the integration and flow of data across the entire industry.

-The MISMO and MBA boards of directors recently approved a funding model to request MERSCORP to invoice MERS® System Members on behalf of MISMO a $0.75 MISMO administrative fee for every new loan registered on the MERS® System.
+The MISMO and MBA boards of directors recently approved a funding model to request MERSCORP to invoice MERS® System Members on behalf of MISMO a $0.75 MISMO administrative fee for every new loan.
 The lender's obligation based upon this fee will be calculated once a year, based on prior year MERS® System registration volumes with billings expected to be issued each year in the January/February timeframe.

 MERSCORP is acting only as a billing agent for MISMO.
 No administrative fees will be retained by MERSCORP for the performance of this role.
 MERSCORP is performing this function as a service to MISMO and the industry.